underscoreio/essential-scala/src/pages/implicits/enrichment.md

 The solution uses a `for` comprehension and a range to iterate through the correct number of iterations.
 Remember that the range `0 until n` is the same as `0 to n-1`---it contains all numbers from `0` inclusive to `n` exclusive.

-The names `IntImplicits` and `IntOps` are quite vague -- we would probably name them something more specific in a production codebase.
+The names `IntImplicits` and `IntOps` are quite vague---we would probably name them something more specific in a production codebase.
 However, for this exercise they will suffice.
 </div>

 #### Times